Programie/AlbumShowcase/README.md

 ## Demo

 A demo of Album Showcase can be found [here](http://albumshowcase-demo.selfcoders.com).
+The username and password for the admin area is "demo".